dxw/air-text/doc/zone-boundaries.md

 like .
 They are rendered slightly differently on the map. "londonBorough" is true for London boroughs and false otherwise.
 It controls when the zone label will appear.

+When the polygon defined by the coordinates is overly detailed, you can run `script/simplify-geojson`, which will generated simplified versions of all the boundaries with smaller file sizes.